Sean-D-231121/Group_Project_DV200_Term_2/README.md

 Another aspect of the project that I found particularly enjoyable was the chance to further improve my understanding of APIs.
 As someone who has worked with APIs in the past, I was already familiar with the basic concepts and principles involved.
 However, this project allowed me to delve deeper into the topic and gain a more nuanced understanding of how APIs work, how to use them effectively, and how to troubleshoot issues that might arise.

 Overall, I feel that this project was an incredibly valuable learning experience for me.
 Not only did it allow me to expand my skill set and gain a deeper understanding of key concepts and techniques, but it also gave me the opportunity to work on a real-world project with practical applications.
 I look forward to building on what I've learned and continuing to grow and develop as a programmer and developer in the future.

-### Challenges

-Throughout the course of this project, I faced a number of challenges that tested my skills and pushed me out of my comfort zone.
-One of the most significant struggles I encountered was related to the API I was working with.
-Despite my previous experience working with APIs, I found that the structure of this particular API was quite different from what I was used to.
-This initially threw me off and made it difficult for me to get the API to work as intended.

-Another significant challenge I faced during the project was related to the charts that I was working with.
-Specifically, I struggled with figuring out how to let the charts change dynamically in response to user input.
-This required a deep understanding of the underlying code that powered the charts, as well as an ability to think creatively about how to implement dynamic functionality.

-Overall, while the project presented a number of significant challenges, I feel that it was an incredibly valuable learning experience for me.
-Through struggling with issues related to the API and the charts, I was able to push my boundaries as a developer and gain new insights into how to approach complex problems.
-Looking back on the project, I feel a sense of pride in what I was able to accomplish, and I'm excited to apply what I've learned to future projects and challenges.

 ## Future Implementation